leobudima/elogii-blog/content/agile-delivery-operations.md

 ## What is an agile delivery operation?

 An agile delivery operation is a modern approach to delivery.

 It lets you adapt to change, and improve the speed and efficiency of your activities even at scale.

 This kind of strategy gives you the ability to:

 * Deliver products or services faster than before;
 * Divert resources in line with demand;
 * Plan deliveries on the go and in real-time;
-* Increase output and performance (including [**delivery KPIs**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/));
+* Increase output and performance (including [**key metrics in delivery logistics**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/ "key metrics in delivery logistics"));
 * Meet new customer and market standards;
 * Gain a competitive edge.

 Creating an agile delivery also lets you react to the reality of day-to-day delivery management.

 Doing so makes it possible to cut costs while maximizing the bottom line.

 Adopting this strategy to your delivery planning right now enables you to build an agile delivery early on, and drive agility at scale once you grow.